u-boot/u-boot/tools/binman/binman.rst

 -D, --debug
     Enabling debugging (provides a full traceback on error)

+--tooldir TOOLDIR     Set the directory to store tools

 -H, --full-help
     Display the README file

 --toolpath TOOLPATH
-    Add a path to the directories containing tools
+    Add a path to the list of directories containing tools

 -T THREADS, --threads THREADS
     Number of threads to use (0=single-thread).
 Note that -T0 is useful for